MarcRam/sar-s3-serverless-uploader/README.md

 # Serverless S3 Uploader

-The Serverless S3 Uploader allows you to upload JPG files to Amazon S3 buckets from your web applications using pre-signed URLs.
+The Serverless S3 Uploader allows you to upload PDF files to Amazon S3 buckets from your web applications using pre-signed URLs.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS  pricing page](https://aws.amazon.com/pricing/) for details.